-This article introduces the different types of engagements and common configurations.
+This article explains different types of engagements and configurations to launch your engagements.

 Engagements in PX allow you to launch in-app announcements, provide tooltips, send automated emails, and surveys.
 PX supports five types of Engagements.
 This article introduces each engagement type and explains the configurations which are common to each type of engagement.